 I will explain the reasons for this when you return to court.
-My instruction is that from this moment until the end of the trial, you must not make any outside investigation or enquiry of your own about this case, the people involved in it or any issue it raises.
+My instruction is that from now until the end of the trial, you must not make any outside investigation or enquiry of your own about this case, the people involved in it or any issue it raises.

-I am telling you this now because everyone knows that people carry smart phones and other devices which allow instant access to the internet.
+I am telling you this now because everyone knows that people carry smart phones which allow instant access to the internet.
 In so far as any researches on the internet, or otherwise, would involve you trying to find out about this case, the people involved in it or any issue it raises, that is something you are not allowed to do from now until the end of the trial.

 I remind you that if there is any issue you need to raise with the clerk following the questions I asked, please do not discuss it with the other members of the jury or the substitutes.
-The jury attendant will arrange for you to speak privately with the clerk of court with whom you can raise any problem, confidentially.

-In a moment I will adjourn the court and we will disconnect.
+In a moment I will adjourn the court.
 When we resume in a few minutes I will give you an explanation of how the trial will work and some further guidance to help you follow the trial

-To unempanelled jurors
+To unempanelled jurors/substitutes

 Before we adjourn, can I speak to those of you who have not been selected for this jury?
-Whilst it is unlikely that your services will now be required, I cannot release you quite yet in case any of you are required to take the place of a juror who has been picked.
-So, please be patient with us for a little longer.
+I cannot release you quite yet in case any of you are required to take the place of a juror who has been picked.
+So, please be patient with us for a little longer and also consider the questions I have just raised.
 When we resume after the adjournment I will be able to tell you what the position is.